home-assistant/alerts.home-assistant.io/alerts/apple_tv_tvos13.markdown

 The current version of the integration relies on the legacy DAAP-protocol which is being phased out in tvOS 13 in favor of the MediaRemoteTV protocol (MRP) going forward.
 This is a [known issue](https://github.com/postlund/pyatv/issues/180) which will require an update to the pyatv python library.

 If you wish to continue using the Apple TV media player integration in Home Assistant, it's recommended to hold off on installing tvOS 13 at this time.
 On your Apple TV device, navigate to Settings > System > Software Updates and turn off auto updates.

+## Update
+Thanks to the efforts of Pierre Ståhl, the pyatv library has been updated to 0.4.0 with compatibility fixes for tvOS 13.
+However, the current Home Assistant integration must be rewritten in order to support the extensive changes.
+A task list has been posted on the pyatv GitHub repo and [help is wanted](https://github.com/postlund/pyatv/issues/209).